-Passwords, authentication credentials, and/or digital certificates are designed to allow employees access to all or part of the Organization's computer, electronic, and/or telephone systems, and to prevent unauthorized access to information.
+Passwords, authentication credentials, and/or digital certificates are designed to allow employees access to all or part of the organization's computer, electronic, and/or telephone systems, and to prevent unauthorized access to information.
 Employees are expected to maintain their passwords as confidential and must not access co-workers' systems without express authorization.

-In the event of the cessation of employment, you will deliver to the Organization, if requested, all passwords or other authentication credentials to access all Organization documents, disks, computer, electronic or voicemail systems, whether these were issued to by the Organization or created by you or any other party.
+In the event of the cessation of employment, the employee will deliver to the organization, if requested, all passwords or other authentication credentials to access all organization documents, disks, computer, electronic or voicemail systems, whether these were issued to by the organization or created by employee or any other party.